Taskmaster (TV series): Special episodes

 A series of "New Year Treat" episodes, featuring celebrities other than comedians in single-episode competitions, has a golden statue of Davies' eyebrows as its trophy.

 Series winners qualify for future "Champion of Champions" episodes, where the trophy is the golden statue of the rest of Davies' body.
-The first Champion of Champions was a two-part special; however, the second and third have both had only one episode.
-There have currently been three CoC (winners in bold):
+The first Champion of Champions was a two-part special; however, the rest all had only one episode.
+There have currently been four Champion of Champions (winners in bold):